Sunilanbarasu/SIHPS/README.md

 ## Problem Creater's Organization
 Government of Gujarat

 ## Idea
-      ALUMINI JOB PORTAL
+Alumini Job Portal

-    The idea of alumini Job portal alumini can register and post job opportunities and students can apply it by registering the website
+The idea of alumini Job portal alumini can register and post job opportunities and students can apply it by registering the website.

 Alumni Registration and Login:

 1.Alumini registeration and login
 Alumni can create a simple account with their details (name, graduation year, company, job role, etc.) to post jobs.